AntonHedlundFG/GraduationProject/Docs/Report/Anton/Report.md

   	- [Learnings](#learnings)

 ## Introduction
 This is a report regarding a ten week long graduation project at FutureGames Stockholm.
-The project took place from April 18th to May 24th, 2024.
+The project took place from March 18th to May 24th, 2024.

 The personal goals I set for my project were: